MicrosoftDocs/azure-dev-docs/articles/terraform/best-practices-integration-testing.md

 ---
-title: Tutorial - Integration testing with Terraform and Azure
+title: Implement integration testing with Terraform and Azure
-description: Learn about integration tests and how to use Azure DevOps to configure continuous integration for Terraform projects. ms.topic: how-to ms.date: 07/27/2021 ms.custom: devx-track-terraform
+description: Learn about integration tests and how to use Azure DevOps to configure continuous integration for Terraform projects. ms.topic: how-to ms.date: 08/01/2021 ms.custom: devx-track-terraform
 ---

-# Tutorial: Configure integration tests for Terraform projects in Azure
+# Implement integration tests for Terraform projects in Azure

 Integration tests validate that a newly introduced code change doesn't break existing code.
 In DevOps, continuous integration (CI) refers to a process that builds the entire system whenever the code base is changed - such as someone wanting to merge a PR into a Git repo.
 The following list contains common examples of integration tests: